-The American-Made Challenges Prize platform, administered by the National Renewable Energy Laboratory, provides the structure and resources needed to move ideas from initial concept, to technical design, to prototyping, to field-tested systems that provide clean, abundant drinking water using only waves as a power source.
-This platform brings together America’s world-class research base with its unparalleled entrepreneurial support system – consisting of pioneering university teams, dozens of energy incubators, and 16 national laboratories – to create a sweeping portfolio of innovations primed for private investment and commercial scale-up.
+The American-Made Challenges Prize platform, administered by the National Renewable Energy Laboratory, brings together America’s world-class research base with its unparalleled entrepreneurial support system – consisting of pioneering university teams, dozens of energy incubators, and 17 national laboratories – to create a sweeping portfolio of innovations primed for private investment and commercial scale-up.

 Sign up for updates on our HeroX challenge page.

 Entrepreneurs, technologists, hardware developers, and investors are all welcome and encouraged to join the American-Made Challenge Network and be part of the ground-breaking change that will accelerate innovation in desalination and marine renewable energy technologies.

 Are you a thinker, entrepreneur, facility or potential partner?
 Anyone with an innovative idea can help promote transformation by participating in the American-Made Challenges.
 Reach out to the organizers to find out how you can get involved.